Jeremy Hemming 1932 – 2022

 was well known as a tireless organiser and dedicated team manager who willingly devoted huge

 amounts of time and energy to club affairs in every capacity.
-He was a former VAC President
+He was a former VAC President and

-and as a Committee Member for over twenty years filled the roles of Cross Country Secretary,
+as a Committee Member for over twenty years filled the roles of Cross Country Secretary,

-T&F Secretary and Road Secretary, as well as supporting and coaching many Masters
+T&F Secretary and Road Secretary, as well as supporting and coaching many Masters athletes

-helped to instigate and make famous.
+and make famous.